ZubairMohamed/Zesty-Lion-Clothing/README.md

 ## Given more time I would

-> Add more comments so that developers from our team would better understand the code
+* Add more comments so that developers from our team would better understand the code.
-> Fix any user interactions with the cart
+* Fix any user interactions with the cart
-> Add better support for screen readers for those with visual impairments
+* Add better support for screen readers for those with visual impairments